 Sasha has expertise in emergency protection matters and has experience in dealing with criminal domestic charges.
 She also has specialized training in child representation, child protection matters, and child development.

-Sasha is an experienced litigator and has conducted trials and viva voce hearings in both the Court of Queen’s Bench and the Provincial Court of Alberta.
+Sasha is an experienced litigator and has conducted trials and viva voce hearings in both the Court of King’s Bench and the Provincial Court of Alberta.
 She always attempts to resolve all matters through settlement conferences, mediation or Judicial Dispute Resolution; however, she will not shy away from challenging cases that require Court Applications.

 Sasha is presently the Co-Chair of the Canadian Bar Association’s Children and Youth Section, a member of the Family Law section and the Alternative Dispute Resolution section.
 She recently presented at the Alberta Civil Trial Lawyers Association on the introduction of the Family Property Act.